Dog Breed Directory

 Treatment:

-Surgical correction, artificial tears, antibiotic ointments.
+Surgical correction (blepharoplasty), artificial tears, antibiotic ointments for infections.

 Cataracts